dashingsoft/pyarmor/.github/ISSUE_TEMPLATE/bug_report.md

 Before report a bug, please read these common questions and solutions first https://pyarmor.readthedocs.io/en/latest/questions.html

+If there is the exact solution in the documentation, the issue will be marked as `invalid` and be closed directly.

-And remove all the above hints.
+And please remove all the above hints.

 **Title**
 A clear and concise description of what the bug is.